GoogleContainerTools/skaffold/docs/design_proposals/configurable-kubecontext.md

 ##### How to identify projects

-There are at least two possibilities:
+There are at least three possibilities:

 - Identify projects by their absolute host path.
   This is guaranteed to be unique, but may break if a user moves his project to another location.